solana-foundation/developer-content/docs/core/tokens.md

 sidebarSortOrder: 6
 ---

+Tokens are digital assets that represent ownership over diverse categories of assets.
+Tokenization enables the digitalization of property rights, serving as a fundamental component for managing both fungible and non-fungible assets.

+- Fungible Tokens represent interchangeable and divisible assets of the same type and value (ex.
+USDC).
+- Non-fungible Tokens (NFT) represent ownership of indivisible assets (ex.
+Art).

 This section will cover the basics of how tokens are represented on Solana.
-You can think of tokens as a counter in a database that also keeps track of the ownership for each unit of the count.

-On Solana, these are referred to as SPL
+These are referred to as SPL
 ([Solana Program Library](https://github.com/solana-labs/solana-program-library))
 Tokens.

-- The [Token Program](/docs/core/tokens#token-program) stores all the instruction logic for interacting with tokens on the network (both fungible and non-fungible).
+- The [Token Program](/docs/core/tokens#token-program) contains all the instruction logic for interacting with tokens on the network (both fungible and non-fungible).

-- A [Mint Account](/docs/core/tokens#mint-account) is a global counter that represents a specific type of token and stores global metadata about the token such as the total supply and mint authority (address authorized to create new units of a token).
+- A [Mint Account](/docs/core/tokens#mint-account) represents a specific type of token and stores global metadata about the token such as the total supply and mint authority (address authorized to create new units of a token).

-- A [Token Account](/docs/core/tokens#token-account) is an individual counter that keeps track of how many units of a specific type of token (mint account) are owned by a specific address.
+- A [Token Account](/docs/core/tokens#token-account) keeps track of individual ownership of how many units of a specific type of token (mint account) are owned by a specific address.

 <Callout>
   There are currently two versions of the Token Program.
-The original [Token Program](https://github.com/solana-labs/solana-program-library/tree/master/token/program) and the [Token Extensions Program](https://github.com/solana-labs/solana-program-library/tree/master/token/program-2022) (Token2022).
+The original [Token Program](https://github.com/solana-labs/solana-program-library/tree/b1c44c171bc95e6ee74af12365cb9cbab68be76c/token/program) and the [Token Extensions Program](https://github.com/solana-labs/solana-program-library/tree/b1c44c171bc95e6ee74af12365cb9cbab68be76c/token/program-2022) (Token2022).
 The Token Extensions
   Program functions the same as the original Token Program, but with additional features and improvements.
 The Token Extensions Program is the recommended version to use for creating new tokens (mint accounts).